poqudrof/ARCardGame/README.md

 ## Build a release

 1. Check / update the cards JSON and audio files.
+2. Download them along with the images and MP3.
-1. Build the app bundle in Android Studio (Signed build).
+3. Build the app bundle in Android Studio (Signed build).
-2. Release the
+4. Distribute it.